-From January 2021 a UK Type Certificate is required for any category 1 or 2 equipment supplied for use in the Uk. which, other than some minor wording, should be the same as the Atex ones and will serve exactly the same purpose.
+Either an EU or UK Type Certificate is required for any category 1 or 2 equipment supplied for use in the Uk.
+These both similar to each other with the UK Type Certificat declaring to the UK regulations instead of the Atex directive.

 The Type Certificate has historically been the required document for proof of compliance for equipment to be used in Hazardous Areas.
 With the introduction of Atex, marking and EC Declarations of conformity the EC Type Certificate remained the mandatory document for evidence of Atex compliance to the 1999 directive.